dvorberg/attr_sync_thing/README.md

  1001 51978 45668   0  9:12PM ttys001    0:00.00 grep Python
 ```

 This should be it.
 It should still be there after a reboot and hybernation.
-It is for me.
-And: Not to brag, but this little thing is working flawlessly for me, with two machines and a whole ton of files (28,000 in one archive).

 To get rid of if run: